Purpose

 Limitations and considerations

-To create an outline, you must log in to the database as the corresponding user.
+To create an outline, you must execute the statement in the corresponding user account.

 Syntax

-/* Create an outline based on FORMAT_SQL_TEXT. */
+/* Create an outline by using the FORMAT_SQL_TEXT parameter. */

 CREATE [OR REPLACE] FORMAT OUTLINE outline_name ON format_stmt [ TO format_target_stmt ]

-/* Create an outline based on FORMAT_SQL_ID. */
+/* Create an outline by using the FORMAT_SQL_ID parameter. */

 CREATE [OR REPLACE] FORMAT OUTLINE outline_name ON format_sql_id USING HINT hint;